scipy/scipy/doc/source/dev/contributor/quickstart_ubuntu.rst

 #.
 Download, install, and test the latest release of the `Anaconda Distribution of Python`_.
 In addition to the latest version of Python 3, the Anaconda distribution includes dozens of the most popular Python packages for scientific computing, the Spyder integrated development environment (IDE), the ``conda`` package manager, and tools for managing virtual environments.

-   In Ubuntu, the Anaconda download comes as a ``.sh`` file. `In a terminal, navigate <https://help.ubuntu.com/community/UsingTheTerminal>`_ to the directory in which the ``.sh`` file is located and enter ``./file.sh``, where ``file.sh`` is to be replaced with the full name of the Anaconda download.
-This starts the installation process; from there, simply follow the prompts.
+ `In a terminal, navigate <https://help.ubuntu.com/community/UsingTheTerminal>`_ to the location in which you'd like to install Anaconda.
+You can download the file using the terminal command ``curl -O URL_OF_FILE``, where ``URL_OF_FILE`` is to be replaced by the URL of the Anaconda installer ``.sh`` file found at the Anaconda Distribution website.
+When the download is complete, enter ``chmod +x file.sh``, where ``file.sh`` is to be replaced with the full name of the downloaded file.
+This ensures that the file's permissions allow it to be executed.
+Next, enter ``./file.sh``, where ``file.sh`` is again to be replaced with the full name of the downloaded file.
+This starts the installation process.
+From there, simply follow the prompts, including the "Next Steps" at the end after the installer finishes.

+#. `Rename the file`_ ``anaconda3/lib/libgfortran.so`` to ``anaconda3/lib/libgfortran.so_backup``, where ``anaconda3`` is to be replaced with the full path of your Anaconda installation.
+This file provides an incorrect Fortran shared library; renaming it forces the system to find the right one.

 #.
 Install git.
 An easy way to do this is to enter the command ``sudo apt install git`` in the terminal and follow the prompts.
 We'll use this software to download and manage the SciPy source code.